|

 legal parental rights or responsibilities of bioparents.
 For example: unless authorized by a legal document cal-led "In

-Loco Parentis" signed by both bioparents, typical stepparents can't legally
+Loco Parentis" signed by both bioparents, typical stepmoms and dads can't legally

 demand to see their stepkids' school or medical records, and don't qualify